THANNAGA/Reset-Networks/README.md

 ### Topography for categorical areas in ventral occipitotemporal cortex [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1RhRNCYmUEr1lppWrtrmoJaPbCv9XQR4X)

 In ventral occipitotemporal cortex, more than two decades of studies have established the presence of areas selective for various widespread visual categories, in particular faces, bodies, tools, houses, and words.
-While there is no shortage of computational models able to reproduce many caracteristics of the visual system, including some of vOTC, only one [3] achieves both topography and scale at the same time - with topography being problematic as it emerges from two different notions of space.
-Reset networks achieve topography at scale in a conceptually simple way.
+While there is no shortage of computational models able to reproduce many caracteristics of the visual system, including some of vOTC, only one [3] achieves both topography and scale at the same time - with topography being problematic as it requires two different notions of space to coexist.
+By contrast, the way Reset networks achieve topography at scale is conceptually straightforward.

 ![Reset network for vOTC](https://user-images.githubusercontent.com/13241166/141536355-621178f4-555b-4863-8639-be40cb61c21c.png)